dermi1002/lbp_popit-color-generator/README.md

 README Document written by dermi1002

-# Heads Up & Remark
-I'm going to be wrapping things up until I either make a new branch or make a new repository and make this one a **Public Archive.** If the former happens, support for the Python branch will be dropped.
-If the ladder happens, support for the whole repo will be dropped, and a link to the newer repo will be included in this document before it gets archived.

-Seeing as it takes extra steps to install CustomTkinter to Linux, I figured I might as well rewrite the whole project in Lua I so can embed it to a C# Plugin for NetCheat (or Nim if I can't.
-Either way they would significantly reduce resource usage).
-The least I could do for now is retheme it to get rid of those steps for Linux, at the cost of the GUI looking a little ugly in my opinion.

 # WARNING
 THIS PROGRAM IS AN UNFINISHED WORK (IN PROGRESS) AND ONLY WORKS ON LBP2 US LATEST VERSION!
 DO NOT ATTEMPT ON OTHER GAMES OR VERSIONS!